-Starting from the proposition that TIs can contribute to economic growth, we compared TI and NTBI according to their business support strategy and their tenant selection strategy.
+To uncover the difference between TIs and NTBIs, we compared their service provision level and their tenant selection and exit strategies.
 Statistically significant differences were found in every incubation dimension apart from infrastructure (both premises and shared resources) and brokerage, a service part of the access to networks dimension.
 It is not surprising that both types of BIs provide the same level of infrastructure.
 Although the concept of virtual incubation has been gaining notoriety as a way to support new ventures without physical premises (Nowak and Grantham, 2000), most BIs are still property based (Phan et al., 2005).
 Additionally, our survey was only administered to companies who were physically located within the incubators.
 To our knowledge none of the BIs in our sample had any virtual incubatees besides the ones located within the physical space (cf. Durão et al., 2005).
 The fact that brokerage was also not statistically significant suggests that NTBIs provide the same level of brokerage as TIs.
 In other words, NTBIs act at least as good brokers, providing the relevant contacts to their tenants.

 We also investigated the differences in selection strategy.
 Results show that TIs differ significantly from their counterparts.
 TIs have stricter and more sophisticated selection procedures while showing also exit policies in line with typical BIs' benchmarks (EC, 2002).
 The fact that NTBIs have less strict selection criteria and slack exit policies can be the reason behind the observed lower shares of tenants using services.
 Firms' needs vary throughout their various stages of development (Kazanjian, 1988; Vohora et al., 2004).
 Not surprisingly, NTBIs housing older tenants show different patterns of service usage than TIs housing younger ones tenants.
 BI services are especially designed to support companies during their first states of development.
 Due to strong industry associations, such as the NBIA in the United States of the UKBI in the United Kingdom, it is likely that BIs establish the same kind of services.
 Unfortunately, this might happen regardless of specific contingencies of each BI and its target population of tenants.
-Services such as coaching are crucial for nascent companies (McAdam and McAdam, 2008).
+Services such as coaching are crucial for nascent companies, become less important for start ups and potentially lose its utility for more mature companies (McAdam and McAdam, 2008).
 Services such as seed/venture capital, writing business plan are only meaningful for nascent companies.
 Still, NTBIs still have significant proportions of tenants using other more general services such as training and internal coaching.
 This suggests that NTBIs might have a diverse portfolio of tenants in terms of age and stage of development.